-Allowed values: 0, 1, 2, 3, 4, 5, FATAL, ERROR, WARNING, INFO, VERBOSE, DEBUG vomsless vo vomsless_vo=atlas vomsless_vo=atlas#/DC=ch/DC=cern/OU=computers/CN=lcg-voms.cern.ch vo_group
+Allowed values: 0, 1, 2, 3, 4, 5, FATAL, ERROR, WARNING, INFO, VERBOSE, DEBUG vomsless vo

-Synopsis: vomsless_vo = voname[#voissuer]
+Synopsis: vomsless_vo = [authgroup]voname[#voissuer]

 Description: This parameter allows the sysadmin to manually assign VOs during publishing to jobs that were submitted with VOMS-less grid proxies. voname is the VO name to be used in the generated records (the same as expected in voms-proxy) optional voissuer (relevant to SGAS only) value is the VOMS server identity (certificate DN).
+If authoroup is specified then this parameter is applied only if user belongs to specified authoroup.